 3. Mucuna Pruriens

 Mucuna contains L. dopa, a biochemical precursor to several neurotransmitters.
 One of those neurotransmitters is dopamine, and supporting dopamine levels may improve brain function and support memory.
 This effect probably contributes to Mucuna's popularity as an anti-aging herb.
 Antioxidant properties linked to Mucuna also discourage damage from free radicals and suggest protective effects for neurons.

 4. Rhodiola rosea

 This traditional medicinal herb contains two powerful natural compounds that have been proven to play a role in brain health.
 Salidroside is one of these compounds and is known as a potent antioxidant.
 Rosin is the other, and this compound appears to reduce inflammation of neural cells, possibly protecting against neurotoxicity.
-The results of one Swedish study showed that both of these compounds reduced fatigue, improved mood, and lowered the effects of stress.
+Both of these compounds reduce fatigue, improve mood, and lower the effects of stress.
 This may lead to better mental performance and a more positive response to stressful situations.

 5. Zizyphus jujuba

 Also known as “sour date,” Zizyphus jujuba is one of the many herbs that may support mental health while encouraging a good night’s rest.
 Day-to-day activities can be draining on energy levels, not to mention mental strength.
-The plant’s saponins have demonstrated sedative effects on animal models, possibly supporting relaxation.
+The plant’s saponins have demonstrated sedative effects, possibly supporting relaxation.

 This traditional herbal sedative has been used as a sleep aid for years.
 Passionflower also appears to help relieve anxiety, a major cause of sleep disturbance for many individuals.
 Without a good night’s sleep, mental acuity is compromised and memory degrades.
-Initial studies indicate that small servings of passionflower in a tea help healthy adults experience more restful sleep.
+Small servings of passionflower in a tea help healthy adults experience more restful sleep.

 7. Scutellaria lateriflora (Skullcap)

 Native to North America, this plant has a history of use for calming nerves, easing stress, lifting the mood, and aiding sleep.
-Research suggests it possesses mood enhancing effects and its antioxidant properties may provide significant protection for the brain against the damaging effects of inflammation.[10, 11]
+It possesses mood enhancing effects and its antioxidant properties may provide significant protection for the brain against the damaging effects of inflammation.[10, 11]